 It can cost a lot of time and money to launch a new product into the marketplace.
 Rather than putting up your money or getting a bank loan, crowdfunding gives you a way to access capital for bringing your idea to life without putting your personal life at risk or giving up equity.

-It also ensures that if people don’t want or need your product that you don’t end up with a garage full of junk you can’t sell and a hole in your bank account.
+It also ensures that if people don’t want or need your product you don’t end up with a garage full of junk you can’t sell and a hole in your bank account.

 3. Build a tribe

 Crowdfunding is an excellent opportunity to build a community around your idea.
-The people who support you and fund your idea before it even exists are the champions that will make your product a success.
+The people who support you and fund your idea before it even exists are the champions who will make your product a success.

-They will support you, hold you accountable and push you to ensure it gets delivered.
+They will support you, hold you accountable, and push you to ensure it gets delivered.
 Then they’ll share it with their friends as early adopters.

 4. Tell your story

 “People don’t buy what you do; they buy why you do it” – Simon Sinek.

 Watch this video to understand what he means.